stephen-fox/brkit/README.md

 Decodes hex-encoded data (e.g., "\x31\xc0\x40\x89\xc3\xcd\x80") and encodes the underlying binary data into another encoding.

-#### `pattern`
+#### `frag`

-Finds repeating patterns in strings.
-This is useful for locating where an input string begins to overwrite program state (e.g., stack-based buffer overflows).
+Finds fragments in pattern strings.
+Useful for understanding how a payload overwrites process state (e.g., finding the offset of a payload fragment in a variable that was overwritten by a stack-based buffer overflow).

 #### `stringer`

 A string creation and manipulation tool capable of creating pattern strings and arbitrary binary data.

 ## Installing command line utilities